TwoFistedJustice/share-house-a9/README.md

-# Framework7 Vue + Webpack App Template
+# Share-House A9 with Framework7 Vue + Webpack App Template

 A full-featured Framework7 Vue with Webpack setup with hot-reload & css extraction.
 Based on [Vue Webpack Boilerplate](https://github.com/vuejs-templates/webpack)